permguard/permguard/www/content/docs/0.0.x/policy-as-code/authorization-api.md

 }
 ```

-The `Permguard` decision engine loads the policy storage based on the input Type and ID.
+The `Permguard` decision engine loads the policy storage based on the input Kind and ID.

 ---
 **authorization_model/policy_store/type**: *the policy store type defines the storage mechanism used for policies (default `LEDGER`, options `LEDGER`).*